-a.
-Four Factor Analysis
+1. Four (4) Factor Analysis

-The Final Guidance defines a self-assessment method to assists agencies receiving HUD funds in determining the extent of their obligations to LEP persons.
-PHCD has conducted the following four-factor self-assessment and concluded that Spanish and Creole are the non-English languages most commonly spoken by the LEP population it serves:
+The Final Guidance defines a self-assessment method to assist agencies receiving USHUD funds in determining the extent of their obligations to LEP persons.
+PHCD has conducted the following four-factor self-assessment and concluded that Spanish and Creole are the non-English languages most commonly spoken by the LEP population it serves.

-- 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by the program or grantee (persons speaking a language other than English exceeds five percent (5%) or 1,000 persons, whichever is less); - 2.
-The frequency with which LEP persons come in contact with the program; - 3.
-The nature and importance of the program, activity, or service provided by the program to people's lives; and - 4.
+- a.
+The number of proportion of LEP person eligible to be served or likely to be encountered by the program or grantee (persons speaking a language other than English exceeds 5% or 1,000 persons, whichever is less); - b.
+The frequency with which LEP persons come in contact with the program; - c.
+The nature and importance of the program, activity, or service provided by the program to people's lives; and - d.
 The resources available to PHCD and its costs.

-b.
-Language Assistance Plan (LAP) and Safe Harbor
+2. Language Assistance Plan (LAP) and Safe Harbor